faiface/par-lang/docs/src/types/forall.md

 - **Are first-class!** It's possible to store and pass generic values around, without them losing their genericity.

-A forall type consists of two parts: a lower-case type variable enclosed in square brackets, and prefixed with the keyword `type`, and the result type, which uses this type variable.
+A forall type **consists of two parts:**
+- A lower-case type variable enclosed in square brackets, and prefixed with the keyword `type`.
+- The result type, which uses this type variable.

 ```par
 dec None : [type a] Option<a>